heecheon92/Python/README.md

 # A Very Long Disclaimer:

-I am not responsible for any real / potential damage by the use of this project
+I am not responsible for any real / potential damage caused by the use of this project

 I am not a professional penetration tester.